Transcender developers discuss the behind-the-scenes development strategy for practice exams

 • Exam 70-246 – Configuring Monitoring and Operating a Private Cloud with System Center 2012

+The 70-246 and 70-247 exams should be released this summer.
 The SQL Server 2012 MCSE Server certification has two different platforms: Data Platform or Business Intelligence.
 To get the MCSE: Data Platform, you have to pass the following:

 • Exam 70-461 – Querying Microsoft SQL Server 2012